Are HIV positive people at higher risk for coronavirus and COVID-19?

 The news about COVID-19 (coronavirus disease 2019 – the disease linked to this strain of coronavirus) is changing each day.
 But (so far) there is very little data about how it affects people living with HIV.
 Although there is no data to suggest that HIV positive people are at any higher risk, HIV is sometimes included in the list of health conditions you need to be extra careful about.
 This will depend on your CD4 count and other factors.
-Serious cases have also now been reported in younger people.

 - The BHIVA statement on 19 March 2020 stated that being on effective ART makes risks similar to general population, but that having a low CD4 count (less than 200 cells/mm3) might increase risk.

-- A joint EACS/BHIVA statement on 20 March 2020 emphasised that neither ART nor PrEP can prevent or treat COVID-19.
+- A joint EACS/BHIVA statement on 20 March 2020 also emphasised that neither ART nor PrEP can prevent or treat COVID-19.

 - US HHS guidelines published on 20 March 2020 are similar to the BHIVA and WHO interpretation, with a caution for having a CD4 count <200 cells/mm3.